AltayCanOzsan/AltayCanOzsan/README.md

 I'm Altay, 18 years old, and currently a student in Istanbul Okan University, Turkey.

-My main field is game development.
-Right now i have my own projects going on, but i'm absolutely willing to participate in any game-development releated events and projects i can.
+My main field is game development, and I'm absolutely willing to participate in any game-development releated events and projects that I can.

 ### I have experience in these game engines
 - GM:Studio (2015-2021 / GML)